solliancenet/IoTLabs/LabsDocumentation/Lab 6 - Connecting the Pi to the IoT Hub/index.md

 ![IoT Dashboard Provisioning Tool](./images/IoTDashboardProvisionTool.png)

 ## Retrieve the Device Connection String
 In the Azure Portal, open the IoT Hub, then under the *Explorers* section, select *IoT Devices*, then choose the device that was just created by the IoT Dashboard tool.
 Copy the Primary device connection string from this details page.
+We will need this value in the next lab.

 ![Portal Device Connection String](./images/PortalDeviceConnectionString.png)